Caring For Your Wisdom Teeth Stitches

 Understanding Your Dissolvable Stitches

-When your dentist or oral surgeon pulls the tooth, they close the site with stitches.
+When your dentist or oral surgeon pulls the tooth, they close or approximate the surgical site with dissolvable or non-resorbable stitches.
 This helps create the best conditions for the wound to heal.
-The dissolvable stitches creates a favorabe environment for the healing by providing:
+The dissolvable stitches create a favorable environment for healing by providing:

-- Protection: Stitches close the sensitive extraction socket from food particles and bacteria.
-They also stop from excessive blood loss.
+1. Protection: Stitches close the sensitive extraction socket from food particles and bacteria.
+They also stop excessive blood loss.

 Dissolvable stitches differ from regular ones that require a follow-up visit for removal.
 Because they gradually break down as your mouth heals, they’re especially convenient after minor restorative treatments such as dental bonding, letting you focus on enjoying your refreshed smile instead of worrying about suture removal.